Hola amigas and welcome to my shop! My name is Allie Thornton, designer of Organic Jewelry by Allie. I am glad that you stop by here!

-We release every year meaningful collections, who create awareness, about climate change, ocean conservation and try to denounce with beautiful art, environmental issues that involves us all, giving our customers the power to create a powerful impact with their fashion choices.
+We release every year meaningful collections, trying to create with art, awareness, about climate change, ocean conservation, deforestation and environmental issues that involves us all, giving our customers the power to create a powerful impact with their fashion choices.

 We are currently active donors and members of Defenders of Wildlife, The Nature Conservancy, Ocean Conservancy, Center of Biological Diversity, The Rainforest Foundation and National Wildlife Federation because these ONGs share our commitment for nature conservation, protection of rainforest bio diversities and ethnic tribal lands in the forest against deforestation .